rockcrafters/dotnet/README.md

-# dotnet
+# .NET

-Ubuntu ROCKs for the .NET runtime and family
+Ubuntu ROCKs for .NET.